-- Pray together.
-Consider making a prayer corner with a Bible, candle and other items (statuary, palms, prayer cards) that bring you to a holy moment.
+- Pray individually and with others.
+Consider making a prayer corner with a Bible, candle and other items (statuary, palms, prayer cards) that brings you to a holy moment.

 - Sing/listen to songs and hymns (Use this link to learn more.)
 Here are some radio stations that are enriching:

 - Family Life Network or KLove or Stations of the Cross

-- Check out some great websites like The Religion Teacher or Catholic Icing.
+For those with children, check out some great websites like, The Religion Teacher or Catholic Icing.
 See more websites below.

 - Let your kids prepare for Mass by viewing other kids doing the same.

 - Find a Mass that speaks to them.
 Search on the Internet for Sunday Masses for Children.
 The most recently uploaded one to YouTube from the Roman Catholic Diocese of Singapore is excellent!

 - Searching for Catholic magazines and websites for children will yield huge results.